 Network Program Areas

-His research interests focus on the economics of household behavior and well-being in conflict-affected and fragile economies, including the measurement of violence and conflict in household surveys and the impact evaluation of programs in conflict-affected areas.
-He has published over thirty articles in peer-reviewed journals (including Journal of Conflict Resolution, Journal of Development Economics, Journal of the European Economics Association, Journal of Peace Research, Journal of Comparative Economics, European Journal of Political Economy, and World Development) and edited over a dozen books and special issues of journals on the economics of conflict and insecurity.
-Professor Brück has led as a principal investigator several impact evaluations in conflict-affected and fragile states.
+His research interests focus on the economics of household behavior and well-being in areas affected by violent conflict, fragility and humanitarian emergencies, including the measurement of violence and conflict in household surveys and the impact evaluation of programs in conflict-affected areas.
+He has published over sixty articles in peer-reviewed journals (including Demography, Journal of Comparative Economics, Journal of Conflict Resolution, Journal of Development Economics, Journal of the European Economic Association, Journal of Peace Research, Social Science & Medicine and World Development) and edited over a dozen books and special issues of journals on the economics of conflict and insecurity.
+Tilman has led as a principal investigator many impact evaluations in conflict-affected and fragile states and in humanitarian emergencies.

 Tilman was previously Professor of Food Security, State Fragility and Climate Change at the Natural Resources Institute of the University of Greenwich, Visiting Professor at the London School of Economics (LSE), Director of SIPRI, Professor of Development Economics at Humboldt-University of Berlin, and Head of the Department of Development and Security at the German Institute for Economic Research (DIW Berlin).
 He has also worked as a consultant for the German Foreign Office, BMZ, European Commission, DFID, FAO, GIZ, IFAD, ILO, KfW, OECD, PBSO, UNDP, UNHCR, USAID, WFP and the World Bank.
 Tilman studied economics at the University of Glasgow and the University of Oxford and obtained his doctorate in economics from the University of Oxford.